 Koush has released his new version of ClockworkMod for the Galaxy S series of devices.
 Users who flashed older versions of CWM will have to reflash the stock kernel.
 However, CWM doesn’t touch the kernel – Koush says it’s “…Completely uninvasive” – rather than hard-installing, it installs to the ramdisk so that it’s gone when the phone restarts.

 Installation is pretty simple – users download ROM Manager from the Market, and then flash CWM.
+The first time users run CWM, an additional reinstall may be needed.
+Koush’s instructions:

 So, by now, you’ve probably already heard that the Samsung Galaxy S is a beast at gaming – it can produce a staggering 90 million triangles per second compared to the Nexus One’s 22 million.
 But that is just one spec, and real world tests are what most people care about.
 Quake 3 has now been ported to both devices, and it acts as a great test of each device's gaming capabilities.